Top Priorities for IT Application Strategies in 2025 Revealed: Insights from Info-Tech Research Group's Annual Report

 - Technical Debt: Poorly managed technical debt can lead to inefficient systems and hinder innovation.
 Addressing technical debt is essential for maintaining flexibility and scalability.

 - Data Quality: Inaccurate or incomplete data undermines decision-making, automation, and compliance efforts.
-Organizations must prioritize data quality through governance, strategy, and technology investments.
+Organisations must prioritise data quality through governance, strategy, and technology investments.

 - User Expectations: With the rapid evolution, accessibility, and availability of applications, users are demanding more control and expecting more from their applications.
 Balancing user empowerment with governance is a growing challenge for IT teams.

-"The rapid evolution of exponential technologies like generative AI has created both opportunities and risks for IT leaders," says Kum-Seun.
-"By embracing user-centric design, enhancing data accessibility, and fostering collaboration across the enterprise, organizations can position themselves for success in 2025 and beyond."
+'The rapid evolution of exponential technologies like generative AI has created both opportunities and risks for IT leaders,' says Kum-Seun.
+"By embracing user-centric design, enhancing data accessibility, and fostering collaboration across the enterprise, organisations can position themselves for success in 2025 and beyond."

-Info-Tech's Applications Priorities 2025 report emphasizes the importance of aligning technology strategies with business objectives, investing in foundational capabilities such as data governance and platform scalability, and fostering a culture of innovation by encouraging cross-functional collaboration and collaborative practices.
-This recommended approach empowers organizations to respond swiftly to market dynamics and emerging technologies, ensuring sustained growth and adaptability.
+Info-Tech's Applications Priorities 2025 report emphasises the importance of aligning technology strategies with business objectives, investing in foundational capabilities such as data governance and platform scalability, and fostering a culture of innovation by encouraging cross-functional collaboration and collaborative practices.
+This recommended approach empowers organisations to respond swiftly to market dynamics and emerging technologies, ensuring sustained growth and adaptability.

 For exclusive commentary from Info-Tech's analysts and experts, including Andrew Kum-Seun, and access to the complete Applications Priorities 2025 report, please contact [email protected].